-In this and subsequent posts, I hope to share with you the basis for experiencing abundant life.
-In this context in the Gospel of John, Jesus presents Himself as the Good Shepherd who has come to call us, His sheep, to Himself, to own us, be with us, go before us, lead and guide us, comfort and protect us, and keep us safe so that no one can snatch us out of His loving hand.
-He contrasts ‘some other way,’ with ‘the door.’
-The contrast He makes is between religious leaders and Himself.
-They were self-righteous and self-serving which would result in destruction.
+Jesus presents Himself as the Good Shepherd who has come to call us, His sheep, to Himself, to own us, be with us, go before us, lead and guide us, comfort and protect us, and keep us safe so that no one can snatch us out of His loving hand.
 He is the way, the truth, and the life who promised more abundant life for those who enter the fold through Him and His merit.

+The word ‘blessed’ implies happiness.
 Everybody wants to be happy.
 Merriam-webster defines happiness as favored by luck or fortune: fortunate.
 Sadly, this definition is a common conception of what constitutes happiness.
-The emphasis is on luck, fortune (money), and being fortunate, having good, not foreseen things happen, favorable circumstances. !
-While blessed may denote fortunate and favorable circumstances, Jesus presented an expanded view on what should be understood by this word, blessed.
-He taught that true happiness (abundant life) consisted of eight circumstances or attitudes in life which we refer to as THE BEATITUDES.
-I want you to be happy, as well, so we will look at these eight ingredients for a happy life together in this and the following seven posts.
+The emphasis is on luck, fortune (money), and being fortunate, having good, not foreseen things happen, favorable circumstances.
+While blessed denotes fortunate and favorable circumstances, Jesus presented an expanded view in the beatitudes of the Sermon on the Mount that are the basis of what should be understood by this word.
+He taught that true happiness (abundant life) consisted of seven circumstances or attitudes which we refer to as THE BEATITUDES.

 First, to know real happiness – to have abundant life, one must be, “poor in spirit.” (v.3) The word, spirit, refers to our vital, rational disposition, that is, how we view our existence and think and feel about ourselves.
 We all have a self-image in our minds and of our hearts.
 Some have negative images, some, positive, and maybe a whole lot of in-betweens.